awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 **To configure one\-way SSL authentication**

-1. Set the UID property to your user name for accessing the Amazon Redshift server\.
+1. Set the UID property to your Redshift user name for accessing the Amazon Redshift server\.

-1. Set the PWD property to the password corresponding to your user name\.
+1. Set the PWD property to the password corresponding to your Redshift user name\.

 1. Set the SSL property to true\.